wagtail/wagtail-vector-index/docs/architecture.md

 * `EmbeddableFieldsMixin` is a way to let developers specify what fields of their model they want to index by adding the mixin and adding `embedding_fields` to a model.
 This doesn't do anything interesting by itself.
 * `EmbeddableFieldsDocumentConverter` knows how to convert anything with the `EmbeddableFieldsMixin` to a document, and when instantiated with a `base_model`, knows how to convert `Documents` back to that `base_model`.
 * `ModelVectorIndex` can be subclassed with a list of `QuerySet`s of models with `EmbeddableFieldsMixin` and manages the index for them.
 It uses `EmbeddableFieldsDocumentConverter` to shepherd documents back and forth.
-* `GeneratedIndexMixin` is a convenience mixin which allows a developer to call `get_vector_index` on their model to return an automatically generated `ModelVectorIndex`.
+* `GeneratedIndexMixin` is a convenience mixin which allows a developer to access `vector_index` on their model to return an automatically generated `ModelVectorIndex`.
 * `VectorIndexedMixin` combines `GeneratedIndexMixin` and `EmbeddableFieldsMixin` to create a single mixin that developers can use to easily implement `wagtail-vector-index` features without needing to know the underlying mixins.

 ## In Summary